richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

  * read a trivial function with basic R code
  * create a package
- * use the `testthat` testing framework most basic functionality
+ * use the 'testthat' testing framework most basic functionality
  * how to let that package be hosted on GitHub

-To be able to read an R function, read any beginner book about R or use the `swirl` package.
+To be able to read an R function, read any beginner book about R or use the 'swirl' package.
 The other points are covered in [Hadley, 2015], a book that recommend beginners to read as soon as possible.

 ## About the author